FAQ’s About CWPC

 Q: How competitive or how skilled is CWPC?

-A: CWPC is a new and growing club with members ranging in skill level from novice to former NCAA Division I water polo athletes.
+A: Our members range in skill level from novice to former NCAA Division I water polo athletes.
 The main purpose of the club is to have fun, however the team strives to compete with master’s clubs nationally.
+Competition in tournaments is optional and not required of members.